Atlantic Spotted Dolphin

 Atlantic spotted dolphins are found in warm temperate, subtropical, and tropical waters throughout the Atlantic Ocean.
 Their range includes the waters of the U.S. East Coast (Gulf of Mexico to Massachusetts), the Bahamas, Brazil, the Azores and Canary Islands, and Gabon.
 Warm currents such as the Gulf Stream may affect their distribution.

 Atlantic spotted dolphins prefer the waters along the continental shelf (the edge of a continent below the ocean’s surface).
-They usually live in coastal or continental shelf waters that are 65 to 820 feet deep, but are sometimes found in deeper oceanic waters.
+They usually live in coastal or continental shelf waters that are 65 to 820 feet deep, but are found in deeper oceanic waters in the northern part of their range.

 Lifespan & Reproduction